A coronavirus test can be developed in 24 hours. So why are some countries still struggling to diagnose? - Local News 8

 Within half an hour, there was a reply from Landt, despite it being early morning, Berlin time.
 “Yes, do you want some?”

-“The guy is a complete workaholic,” said Mackay said of Landt.
+“The guy is a complete workaholic,” Mackay said of Landt.
 “He’s a phenomenal guy.”

 The kits were sent to New Zealand, and around a month before the country would have its first case, the authorities were ready to test.